chainify/pallet-nolik/README.md

 That is done for testing purposes.
 ### addToWhiteList
 - `addTo` - a Blake2 128 Hash.
-It's a hash of an address that adds other addresses to its white list.
+It's a hash of an address that adds other addresses to its whitelist.
-A White list is a set of addresses that have permission to send the message to a particular address.
+A whitelist is a set of addresses that have permission to send the message to a particular address.
-If the white list is empty the message will be accepted from any sender unless it is not in the black list.
+If the whitelist is empty the message will be accepted from any sender unless it is not in the blacklist.
-If the white list is not empty the message will be accepted only from addresses in list.
+If the whitelist is not empty the message will be accepted only from addresses in list.
 - `newAddress` - a Blake 128 Hash.
 It's a hash of an address that is going to be added to the white the list.
-The same address cannot be on the white list and in the black list at the same time.
+The same address cannot be on the whitelist and in the blacklist at the same time.

 ### addToBlackList
 - `addTo` - a Blake2 128 Hash.
-It's a hash of an address that adds other addresses to its black list.
+It's a hash of an address that adds other addresses to its blacklist.
-A Black list is a set of addresses that DO NOT have permission to send the message to a particular address.
+A blacklist is a set of addresses that DO NOT have permission to send the message to a particular address.
-If the black list is empty the message will be accepted from any sender unless there are no white list restrictions.
+If the blacklist is empty the message will be accepted from any sender unless there are no whitelist restrictions.
 - `newAddress` - a Blake 128 Hash.
-It's a hash of an address that is going to be added to the black list.
+It's a hash of an address that is going to be added to the blacklist.
-The same address cannot be on the black list and in the white list at the same time.
+The same address cannot be on the blacklist and in the whitelist at the same time.

 ### sendMessage
 - `sender` - a Blake 128 Hash.
 It's a hash of an address that sends the message.